NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **IECC zones 3-8, unknown**: "basement - unconditioned", "basement - conditioned", "conditioned space"

-  .. [#] NumberofUnitsServed only required if IsSharedSystem is true, in which case it must be > 1.
   .. [#] If TankVolume not provided, defaults based on Table 8 in the `2014 BAHSP <https://www.energy.gov/sites/prod/files/2014/03/f13/house_simulation_protocols_2014.pdf>`_.
   .. [#] The sum of all ``FractionDHWLoadServed`` (across all WaterHeatingSystems) must equal to 1.
   .. [#] FractionDHWLoadServed represents only the fraction of the hot water load associated with the hot water **fixtures**.